 When an incident of bullying has taken place, staff must be prepared to record and report each incident.
 In the case of racist bullying, this must be reported to the Headteacher and Safeguarding Lead.
-General incidences of bullying should be recorded on school electronic Safeguard system.
+Incidents of bullying should be recorded on CPOMS.
 This would include incidents where staff have had to become involved and speak with children, and/or where parents have raised concerns regarding bullying.
 Confirmed cases of bullying must be recorded and forwarded to the local authority.
 All incidents of bullying will be discussed with all relevant staff and parents of the children involved, in order that everyone can be vigilant and that bullying may be prevented from happening in the future.